 Bears hire 49ers' Hightower as special teams coordinator

-LAKE FOREST, Ill. -- The Chicago Bears hired Richard Hightower as special teams coordinator under new coach Matt Eberflus on Sunday.
+LAKE FOREST -- The Bears hired Richard Hightower as special teams coordinator under new coach Matt Eberflus on Sunday.

 Hightower spent the past five seasons as San Francisco's special teams coordinator and has 15 years of NFL coaching experience.
 He replaces Chris Tabor in Chicago, where Hightower was assistant special teams coach on John Fox's staff in 2016.